lsst-sqre/ltd-keeper/docs/gke-deploy.rst

 3. Customized the configuration files, see :doc:`gke-config`.

-Step 1. deploy configurations
+Step 1.
+Deploy configurations
 =============================

 Deploy the configurations with:

 .. code-block:: bash

-   kubectl create -f keeper-secrets-prod.yaml kubectl create -f keeper-config-prod.yaml kubectl create -f ssl-proxy-secrets-prod.yaml kubectl create -f cloudsql-secrets-prod.yaml
+   kubectl apply -f keeper-secrets-prod.yaml kubectl apply -f keeper-config-prod.yaml kubectl apply -f keeper-tls-secrets.yaml kubectl apply -f cloudsql-secrets.yaml

 You can see they have been deployed with: